TripalCultivate/docs/_docs/curation/germplasm-data/data-storage-model.md

 title: Data Storage Model
 tags:
   - germplasm
+  - data storage
   - importers
-description: This is documentation pertaining to how germplasm data is stored in the Chado database.
+description: This is documentation pertaining to how germplasm data are stored in the Chado database.
 ---

 ## Data Storage Model for Germplasm